-Abodo’s Tundra and Vulcan are excellent substrates for iron surface-based treatments.
+Timbers with high tannin content such as Abodo’s Tundra is an excellent substrate for iron surface-based treatments.

 The strong tannins in Tundra react quickly with the iron forming a dark brown black colour quickly.
-The reaction with Vulcan is more sedate, with a long lasting deep chocolate brown.
+The reaction with Vulcan is less visible due to the reduced resin content of this timber.

 Contact the Abodo team to discuss finish options.